- Have a good quality of life

 Section 1: Understanding Canada Work Permits

 A work permit in Canada is a legal document processed by the IRCC (Immigration, Refugees and Citizenship Canada).
 This work permit allows all foreign individuals to work in Canada for a particular period.
-This permit does not permit permanent residency, and this is the first and foremost step in the Immigration process.
-It includes programs like PNP, S Provincial Nominee Programs and Express Entry.
+This permit does not directly provide permanent residency, but it can be a pathway to future immigration options.
+Work permits are separate from programs like Express Entry and Provincial Nominee Programs, which are used for permanent residency.
 Usually, Canada has 2 types of Work Permits, such as:Employer-Specific Work Permit:

 This is a specific work permit, which enables the students to work in a particular job.
 The employers must follow the conditions mentioned in the permit.
-Applicants must secure an LMIA Labour Market Impact Assessment, which ensures whether Canadian citizens or Canadian Permanent residents are open to work.Open Work Permit:
+In most cases, employers must obtain a Labour Market Impact Assessment (LMIA) to hire a foreign worker which ensures whether Canadian citizens or Canadian Permanent residents are open to work.Open Work Permit:

 This permit allows the permit holder to work with any of Canadian employer.
 It does not require any job offer in Advance.
 There are 2 main common types available under this work permit, which are the Spousal Open Work Permit and the Post-Graduation Work Permit (PGWP).There are various immigration and work permit programs offered in Canada, each program is structured for different groups of Workers.
 The programs are: